MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMApplicationDeployment.md

 ### -AllowRepairApp

-Applies to version 2002 and later.
 Use this parameter to configure the repair application option when creating a deployment for an application.

 ```yaml
 Type: Boolean